 The Apple TV 4K was unveiled in September 2017, and it's pretty great, but we're never satisfied with what we've got now.
-Instead, we're looking ahead to the next version of the Apple TV: the sixth-generation model, which we expect will now appear in 2019.
+Instead, we're looking ahead to the next version of the Apple TV: the sixth-generation model, which we expect will now appear in 2019 alongside a new video streaming service that Apple is said to be launching.

-What's next for the Apple TV, Apple's set-top box combining a digital media player, a games machine and a platform for apps with the ability to stream content from iOS devices and Macs to a TV?
-When will Apple launch the sixth model?
-Is the Apple TV still a 'hobby' product (as Steve Jobs once described it), or has the company started taking television seriously?
+The Apple TV is Apple's set-top box that combines a digital media player, a games machine and a platform for apps with the ability to stream content from iOS devices and Macs to a TV.
+Is the Apple TV still the 'hobby' product (as Steve Jobs once described it), is Apple ever going to transform the television indsutry as Steve Jobs told his autobiographer it would?

-The fifth-gen Apple TV came out in September 2017 so we shouldn't expect the next model for another year or so.
+The fifth-gen Apple TV came out in September 2017.
 Here's when each of the models came out:

 - Apple TV (first gen): Jan 2007